Ackos95/BSEP-SIIT-18-SIEM-Agent/README.md

 ### Testing

 **This method is only temporary!**
-Add some custom `.log` files (format doesn't matter for now) in `SIEM-AGENT/test-logs`, and update configuration to watch that folder (or just leave example config).
-After that start the app, and try modifying some of the `.log` files from that folder, wait for 15-30 seconds for changes to take an effect, and log with request (which would be sent) should be visible in console.
+Update configuration to watch `./test-logs` folder (already set up in example config).
+After that start the app, and in other terminal tab run and run `python ./test-scripts/simulate-logs.py LOGGER_NAME`, and watch it update.